High-intent anti-chafe + recovery routine

 Can beef tallow replace an anti-chafe stick?

 For some people, yes.
 It can fill a similar role by creating a protective glide layer on high-friction zones.
 The main difference is texture.
-If you prefer a drier stick feel, you may still prefer a dedicated anti-chafe product, but a targeted tallow balm layer can work well for many friction-prone routines.
+If you prefer a very dry stick feel under tight athletic clothing, you may still prefer a dedicated anti-chafe product, but a targeted tallow balm layer can work well for many walking, travel, thigh-rub, and waistband routines.

 Should I use whipped tallow cream or balm for chafing-prone skin?